We often get asked these questions – perhaps reading this page can help you before calling us.

 Having a good rapport with a lawyer who has done your will, incorporated your business, or represented you in court on family or immigration matters is very important.
 However, effectively representing you in your criminal trial requires an entirely different set of skills and experience.

 Criminal law is a very specialized field.
 New cases, statutes and regulations, change the way criminal charges are defended literally every day.
 Every criminal court house has its own unique procedures and rules that must be carefully understood by your lawyer.

-A lawyer at ABPS will never agree to draw up your will, incorporate your business, or help you in your divorce.
+A lawyer at Bytensky Prutschi Shikhman Criminal Law Firm will never agree to draw up your will, incorporate your business, or help you in your divorce.
 All we do each and every day is represent people in the criminal justice system.
 This means that our lawyers have a level of knowledge in the field of criminal law that a generalist can never achieve.
 If you are diagnosed with a heart condition, would you trust your medical care to a family doctor?
 How about an oncologist?
-Of course not – you would want the specialized care that only the best cardiologist can give.
-Why seek anything less for your legal care – trust Adler Bytensky Prutschi Shikhman for your criminal law needs.
+Of course not – you would want the specialized care that only an experienced cardiologist can give.
+Why seek anything less for your legal care – trust Bytensky Prutschi Shikhman for your criminal law needs.

 Q: But wouldn’t it be cheaper to hire a non-criminal lawyer to care for my case?